wwywong2/GitNotes/Git_Readme.txt

 git diff HEAD
 git diff --staged

-7.) removing files from staged git reset file.txt
+7.) removing files from staged (reset will move current branch to the new location - and remove commits?) git reset file.txt

-8.) undo changes
-git checkout -- file.txt (-- is placeholder to tell git no option)
+8.) undo changes (checkout will only move HEAD without moving branches) git checkout -- file.txt (-- is placeholder to tell git no option) git checkout stuff       # checkout the branch 'stuff' git checkout -- stuff    # checkout the file 'stuff'

 9.) branch
 git branch bname